saminulh/shared-articles/Foreign Affairs/The Five Futures of Russia - Stephen Kotkin.md

 The succession of Stalin seems kind of interesting to learn about

-> The nineteenth- century Russian satirist Mikhail Saltykov-Shchedrin remarked of his country that everything changes dramatically every ve to ten years but nothing changes in 200 years
+> The nineteenth- century Russian satirist Mikhail Saltykov-Shchedrin remarked of his country that everything changes dramatically every five to ten years but nothing changes in 200 years

 [[five-futures-of-russia.pdf#page=4&selection=13,1,20,28|five-futures-of-russia, page 4]]